-The largest ski resort in the state, Sunrise, owned and operated by the White Mountain Apache Tribe, boasts three mountains, nine ski lifts, and 65 runs on 800 acres of skiable area.
+The largest ski resort in the state, Sunrise, owned and operated by the White Mountain Apache Tribe, boasts three mountains, six ski lifts, and 65 runs on 1,200 acres of skiable area.
 It opened in 1970 as part of an economic development program for the tribe, providing jobs for its members.

 Sunrise Mountain was developed first, followed by Apache Mountain in 1982, and Cyclone, which is the steepest, in 1983.
 The attractions are great snow, small crowds, and mostly sunny days, warm enough that you often can ski in jeans.
 The high-speed detachable lift up Sunrise means skiers are on the slopes in seven minutes, equating to more skiing in less time.
-For beginners, a shorter lift has replaced the long-used towrope for a friendlier, more teachable experience at the base of Sunrise.
+For beginners, a shorter lift provides a friendlier, more teachable experience at the base of Sunrise.

 The most developed ski resort of the three, Sunrise always has attracted guests, many from Phoenix or Tucson, with weekend events.
-There’s also cross-country skiing, snowshoeing, tubing, archery, horseback rides, fishing, kayaking on Sunrise Lake, and a new zip line.
+There’s also cross-country skiing, tubing, archery, horseback rides, fishing, kayaking on Sunrise Lake, and Arizona’s longest and fastest zip line.